jgonzalezfer/jgonzalez/content/jobs/Freelance/index.md

 - Constantly communicated with clients to understand their needs and provide suitable solutions that meet your requirements.
-- Created regression tests for testing and debugging the e-commerce website to make sure it works correctly.
+- Created regression tests for testing and debugging the e-commerce website to make sure it works correctly